-- In Sampling regime, specify how fast you want pressure readings to be taken.
-Select Period for 1s or slower and Rate for sub-second sampling rates. - In Wave duration (samples), select the number of samples that you want to take during a wave burst.
-The range is between 512 and 32768 samples. - In Wave measurement period, enter the interval between the bursts. - In Instrument altitude (m), enter the number of meters above the sea or river bed where the logger will be secured in place.
-This value is used when making wave bandwidth estimates.

-• In Mean depth of water (m), enter the total expected depth of the water where the logger will be deployed.
+- In Sampling, specify how fast you want pressure readings to be taken.
+Select in Speed either a period of 1s or slower or a rate for sub-second sampling rates. - In Duration (samples), select the number of samples that you want to take during a wave burst.
+The range is between 512 and 32768 samples. - In Interval, enter the interval between the bursts for the wave measurement period. - In Instrument altitude (m), enter the number of meters above the sea or river bed where the logger will be secured in place.
+This value is used when making wave bandwidth estimates. - In Mean depth of water (m), enter the total expected depth of the water where the logger will be deployed.
 This value is used to estimate the range of wave frequencies and periods that can be resolved.
 Ruskin calculates the actual depth from the measured pressure data post-deployment.

-8.5 Autoranging and fixed gain
+9.4 Autoranging and fixed gain

 Turbidity sensors are capable of autoranging.
-The logger can change the gain setting on the frontend amplifiers in order to select the most appropriate range based on the environment being measured.
+The logger can change the gain setting on the front-end amplifiers in order to select the most appropriate range based on the environment being measured.
 The logger can also set the gain on the sensor to a fixed value selected by the user, rather than allowing the logger to select the gain as it measures.

-From the setup tab under logger details there is a drop down menu where the Range of the sensor can be specified.
+From the Configuration tab under logger details there is a drop down menu where the Range of the sensor can be specified.
 Seapoint turbidity sensors are capable of autoranging (automatic gain setting) or having a fixed range of 2500, 500, 125 or 25 NTU.